SURFscz/SRAMsync/README.md

 This is the very last event to be emitted.
 It signals that the synchronization has finished and is always emitted

+## Acknowledgment

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101017529.